Cyberlorians/Articles/MaliciousActivityandSentinelP4.md

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/logicappdesignerverify.png)

+On to the next step which is the Analytical rule.
 Open your Sentinel workspace and navigate to Anayltics.
 Click on import and import [Custom - Malicious IP Allowed IN](https://github.com/Cyberlorians/Sentinel/blob/main/Analytic%20Rules/Custom%20-%20Malicious%20IP%20Allowed%20IN.json) rule.

 ![](https://github.com/Cyberlorians/uploadedimages/blob/main/allowmaliciousinrule.png)